OrteliusAB/inorigojs/docs/docs/README.md

 actionLink: /getting-started/
 features:
 - title: Simple API
-  details: The API for virrvarr is super simple to understand, even for the novice.
+  details: The API for InorigoJS is super simple to understand, even for the novice.
 You will be up and running in just one minute.
 - title: Powerful features
   details: With InorigoJS you are able to interact with Inorigo in some really cool ways.
 The sky's the limit!
 - title: Familiarity